 Further, many nonprofits can’t simply sell more products or services like a business could.
 In fact, increasing your services could result in higher costs while not raising revenues.
-Often, the only way nonprofits can increase revenues is through fundraising drives or applying for grants.
+Often, the only way nonprofits can increase revenues is through capital campaigns or applying for government funding.
 For these reasons, some lenders won’t lend to nonprofits or may charge higher interest rates if they do.

 Where and How to Apply for a Nonprofit Loan

 The application process will vary from lender to lender.
-However, you will almost certainly have to provide detailed and accurate financial information outlining your revenues, spending, and assets.
-Due to this, you should compile this documentation before applying for a nonprofit loan.
+However, you’ll most likely have to provide detailed and accurate financial information outlining your revenues, spending, and assets.
+Due to this, you should compile these documents before applying for nonprofit financing.

-The Small Business Administration (SBA) offers informational resources to help nonprofits and other organizations identify potential lenders.
-You should look for lenders with experience lending to nonprofits.
+The Small Business Administration (SBA) offers loans and other resources to help nonprofits and small businesses in the United States identify potential lenders.
+You should seek lenders with experience lending to nonprofits or support economic development.
 They may be more likely to accept your application and will have a better understanding of your organization’s needs.

-Your nonprofit organization will be liable for any loan taken out in its name.
+Your nonprofit will be liable for any loan taken out in its name.
 You may have to submit collateral, which could be possessed if you fail to make payments.
-This could disrupt your operations and put your nonprofits future at risk.
+This could disrupt your operations and put your nonprofit’s future at risk.

-Before applying for a loan, it’s important to read all of the fine print.
+Before applying for a term loan, it’s important to read all the fine print.
 You should know the repayment terms, interest rates, and fees.
-Keep in mind that while longer repayment terms carry lower monthly payments, they often cost more in the long run as interest accrues.
+Keep in mind that longer repayment terms carry lower monthly payments, but they often cost more in the long run as interest accrues.

 Conclusion: Nonprofit Loans Aren’t Your Only Option

-If your nonprofit needs additional financing, a loan might be the answer.
+If your nonprofit needs additional working capital, a loan might be the answer.
 However, it’s important to consider the terms of nonprofit business loans and how repayment will affect your organization.
 It’s advisable to first seek out a grant or to raise money before taking out a loan.
-If such funding is not available, then you could consider nonprofit business financing.
+If such funding isn’t available, then you could apply for loans for nonprofit organizations.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.